-One customer was unhappy with the tax relief option CuraDebt decided to go with.
-Many others were displeased with the patchy customer service, causing more than one to call it a scam.
-CuraDebt isn’t always able to settle client’s debts — that’s one of the risks of debt relief companies.
-The difference is that it seems particularly difficult to withdraw from one of CuraDebt’s programs.
+Most complaints revolved around its poor customer service, causing more than one person to call it a scam.
+Another customer was unhappy with the tax relief option the company decided to go with.
+CuraDebt isn’t always able to settle customers’ debts — that’s one of the risks of debt relief companies.
+But the difference is that it seems particularly difficult to withdraw from one of CuraDebt’s programs.

 Is CuraDebt actually located in the United States?

 Yes.
-You might have heard some rumors floating around online reviews and forums that CuraDebt is licensed in California but mostly operates out of Caracas, Venezuela.
+You might have seen rumors floating around online reviews and forums that CuraDebt is licensed in California but mostly operates out of Caracas, Venezuela.
 CuraDebt is actually located in Hollywood, Florida and has offices that you can visit in person.

 Is it safe to use CuraDebt?

-It’s not accredited by the BBB.
-It is, however, a member of the American Fair Credit Council (AFCC) and a certified member of the International Association of Professional Debt Arbitrators (IAPDA), which set and protect industry standards.
+It’s both a member of the American Fair Credit Council (AFCC) and a certified member of the International Association of Professional Debt Arbitrators (IAPDA), which sets and protects industry standards.

 - Enter your contact information and click Free Consultation.